 With a borderless account, you get virtual bank details in five different currencies: British pounds, US dollars, Euros, Australian dollars and New Zealand dollars.
 Which means that you can get paid directly in any of those currencies, just like a local.

 As you can hold over 40 currencies on your borderless account, there is no need to withdraw them to your GBP account in the UK in order to use and spend your money.
 You can easily send payments from your USD balance to wherever you need to, or convert to GBP within your Wise account with just a small conversion fee, benefitting from the real mid-market rate with no markup, so you take home more of what you earn.
-You also can get a debit MasterCard for your account that lets you spend anywhere in the word at the real exchange rate, low conversion fees and zero transaction fees.
+You also can get a debit MasterCard and virtual Visa debit card for your account that lets you spend anywhere in the word at the real exchange rate, low conversion fees and zero transaction fees.

 With freelancing, it’s also important to keep things simple, as well as making the most of your money.
 Services, like Wise, can save you both time and money when it comes to your accounts, with perks such as an integration with Xero, so your accounts can be automatically reconciled.